12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 1) A bond is an interest bearing certificate issued by the government or business firm, promising to pay the holder a specific sum at a specified date.

-2) Bond is a debt security.
+2) A bond is a debt security.
 It is a formal contract to repay borrowed money with interest.

-3) Thus a company borrows money and issues bonds as an evidence of debt.
+3) Thus a company borrows money and issues bonds as evidence of debt.

 4) Interest is payable on bonds at a fixed interval or on maturity of bonds.